The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-An alternative view of the same information is provided by Figure \ref{fig:asl_effects}, which also reports the LHUs coefficients in the rotated plane and the respective $95\%$ marginal confidence bands obtained via bootstrap with $R=1000$ replications.
-The left panel displays the results for the positive perception, while the right panel shows the neutral one.
-These effects are placed in descending order to better visualize the LHUs most prone to positivity and neutrality.
-Again, we highlight that the ranking should not be interpreted as a direct measure of which LHUs are characterized by better or less neutral environmental perception, but rather as deviations from the constructed baseline.
-For instance, a dependence on the macro-areas of the territory still appears evident, especially when comparing Northern LHUs (colored in pink and green) with the Southern (colored in yellow), where the first ones show greater positivity and less neutrality.
-Such a North-South gradient is often observed in studies concerning Italy in various fields of research, including health \citep[e.g.][]{petrelli2024socioeconomic,stival2024bayesian}, and environmental studies \citep[e.g.][]{ISTAT_env, pasetto2022environmental}.
-Interestingly, although contextual and individual covariates characterized by macro-territorial heterogeneity were included in the model (cf. Figure~\ref{fig:positivity_determinants}), this was not sufficient to eliminate it.
-This variability seems to be more pronounced along the positive dimension.
-Identifying further contextual information that explain these differences constitutes an interesting direction for future research.
+By looking at the figures, we note how a dependence on the macro-areas of the territory appears evident, especially when comparing Northern LHUs (colored in pink and green) with the Southern (colored in yellow), with some exceptions.
+A North-South gradient is often observed in studies concerning Italy in various fields of research, including health \citep[e.g.][]{petrelli2024socioeconomic,stival2024bayesian}, and environmental studies \citep[e.g.][]{ISTAT_env, pasetto2022environmental}.
+This gradient seems to be more pronounced along the positive perception dimension.
+Interestingly, although contextual and individual covariates characterized by macro-territorial heterogeneity were included in the model (cf. Figure~\ref{fig:positivity_determinants}), these were not sufficient to eliminate such disparities, thereby opening the door to future developments.